prashant-agheda/prashant-agheda/README.md

 ![Prashant's github stats](https://github-readme-stats.vercel.app/api?username=prashant-agheda&show_icons=true)

-Hi, I am a BCA Graduate and have Interests in learning new Technologies.
+I am a BCA Graduate and have Interests in learning new Technologies.
 Like Mobile Application and Web Development, so making projects in those.

 - 💻 I am currently learning Android App Development 📱